 Once I was finally ready to take the plunge and go head first into this whole food blog biz, I handled it like I handle everything in life – I goggled the hell out of it!
-So here are some helpful resources that helped me get me started.
-Hope this help you too!
+So here are 5 steps to starting a food blog.
+Hope this helps you too!

 2. Choose a Hosting Service

 Once you choose a niche and domain name (which you can do here, if you haven’t chosen a dot com yet), you’ll need a hosting service which is basically a place for your blog to live on the Internet.
 You pay a monthly or yearly fee depending on your hosting service and how much space you’d need.
 A lot of bloggers choose BlueHost, GoDaddy, or SiteGround when they first start but they were epic fails for me.
 My site crashed in the Fall 2017 during the busiest week of the year and it was just an overall bad experience for me.
 Don’t let the same thing happen to you!

 As soon as I switched to WPOPT, it has been nothing short of AMAZING!
 From customer service to site performance, I’ve had 0 complaints about WPOPT hosting.
 They prioritize site speed which is super important for SEO.
 They respond fairly quickly to support questions.
-Not to mention, the price is beyond inexpensive no matter your traffic.
+Not to mention, the price is beyond inexpensive no matter what your traffic numbers look like.
 Trust me on this, go with them from the beginning, it’s SO worth it.
 You won’t have to jump from host to host, or risk having your site crash during a high traffic month.
 I highly recommend them.

 Once you have a domain name, a hosting service, and a WordPress.org site, it’s time to decorate your new home!
-Installing a blog theme is easy and fun once you’ve found one you like.
-You can either choose a free theme or choose a premium one made specifically for food blogs.
-There are several themes on the market that a quick Google search can find for you.
-The one I currently use on this site is Brunch Pro Theme by StudioPress.
-This theme you see before you is completely customizable, super easy to setup or migrate and lightweight.
+You can either install a free theme or install a premium one made specifically for food blogs.
+There are several themes on the market however the one I recommend and currently use on this site is Brunch Pro Theme by StudioPress.
+This theme is completely customizable, super easy to setup / migrate and lightweight.
 It is also powered by the Genesis Framework which is the foundation for WordPress sites (the framework with all that code that makes your site SEO-friendly and fully functional).

 This page may contain affiliate links.
 This means that if you click on one of the product links above and complete a purchase, I’ll receive a small commission at no extra cost to you.
 I will never place a link nor make a recommendation on a product or service that I don’t love or use personally.
 Thank you for keeping A Sassy Spoon, sassy. ;)